Progarchives, the progressive rock ultimate discography

 Prog Reviewer

-5 stars You will hardly find a better, more complete and more compelling rock album; There really are a few, I believe.
-'Long Live Rock 'n' Roll' is Rainbow's third studio album, release on April 9, 1978, and for some, including me, it is the band's best work.
+4 stars Consolidating its reputation as one of the quite compelling hard rock albums from the 1970s, 'Long Live Rock 'n' Roll' is Rainbow's third studio album, released on April 9, 1978, and for some it is among the band's canon work.
 Heavy-hitting and enticing from start to finish, the record is packed with classics; Led by Ritchie Blackmore, of course, the band for this album also features Ronnie James Dio on vocals, Cozy Powell on drums, Bob Daisley handling some bass duties, and David Stone and Tony Carey splitting the keyboards contributions.
 A difficult album for Blackmore, however, we have to mention, as he fired the entire band except Powell after it, and Dio left to join Black Sabbath.
-This one was recorded without a prober bassist as a band member, too, and had to follow up the all-time classic 'Rising'.
-The end result given all these factors is beyond exceptional!
+This one was recorded without a proper bassist as a band member, too, and had to follow up the all-time classic 'Rising'.
+All of this puts the album in a difficult atmosphere that the music had to somehow overcome.

-Thumping bass riffs, majestic guitar playing from Blackmore, whose signature style is penetrating every song, injecting it its infectious hard rock power and mystical brilliance, tremendous vocal performance from Dio, and powerful drumming are present all throughout this perfect album - take the title track or the underrated 'Lady of the Lake', with its magnificent metallic riff, the fast-paced killer 'Kill the King' or the quite exceptional 'The Shed (Subtle)', the last two co-written with Powell (alongside Blackmore and Dio).
-The mystical explorations of the legendary 'Gates of Babylon' are always a more than welcome ear candy, the glorious folky and medieval mood of the closing track 'Rainbow Eyes' is perhaps the best song on the album, and one of the most impactful songs in Rainbow's entire catalogue, and this is one of the most mellow and emotive compositions of Blackmore.
-'Sensitive to Light' is no less brilliant than anything else on this album, which is a pure classic and a model hard rock album, ranking as high as 'Machine Head', 'Led Zeppelin IV', 'Salisbury', or 'Paranoid' in the pantheon of rock music.
-Legendary release from a very significant band.
+Thumping bass riffs and majestic guitars, Blackmore's signature classic style is penetrating every song, injecting within it its infectious hard rock power and mystical brilliance, indelibly topped by Dio's tremendous vocal performance.
+Take the title track or the underrated 'Lady of the Lake', with its magnificent metallic riff, the fast-paced killer 'Kill the King' or the quite exceptional 'The Shed (Subtle)', the last two co-written with Powell (alongside Blackmore and Dio).
+The album also fratures the legendary 'Gates of Babylon,' the glorious medieval-esque closing track 'Rainbow Eyes' (which might also be the best song on the album), one of the most impactful songs in Rainbow's entire catalogue.
+'Sensitive to Light' is no less brilliant than anything else on this album, which is a great, great classic for hard rock overall.
+A well-known album that deserves the attention that's been given to it, simply one of the classics of the 70s.

 MEMBERS LOGIN ZONE